jonathanhogg/flitter/docs/canvas3d.md

 `depth_sort=` [ `true` | `false` ]
 : Controls the depth-sorting phase of [instance ordering](#instance-ordering).
-Setting this to `false` will result in instances of the same model being dispatched for rendering in an arbitrary order.
+Setting this to `false` will result in instances of the same model being dispatched for rendering in an arbitrary order and will disrupt correct handling of transparent and translucent objects.
 The default is `true`.

 `depth_test=` [ `true` | `false` ]
 : Turn off OpenGL depth-testing for this render group if set to `false`, the